druid-io/druid-io.github.io/druid.md

 sectionid: druid
 ---

-Druid is an open-source data store designed for sub-second queries on real-time and historical data.
+Apache Druid (incubating) is an open-source data store designed for sub-second queries on real-time and historical data.
 It is primarily used for business intelligence ([OLAP](http://en.wikipedia.org/wiki/Online_analytical_processing)) queries on event data.
 Druid provides low latency (real-time) data ingestion, flexible